GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 ![](./images/111/111-35.png)

-Now, we are going to create a new folder called, `weather-widget` next to the `index.html` file.
+Now, we are going to create a new folder called, `weather-widget` that sits next to the `index.html` file.

 1. Open your code editor.
-Click on the `New Folder..` icon.
+Hover over and click on the `New Folder..` icon.
-2. Open a new project folder and name it `weather-widget`.
+2. Type the name of the project, `weather-widget`.
 We will use this folder to store the files created for this module.
-3. To create a new project folder in Visual Studio Code, navigate to the "File" menu item in the top menu and select "Add Folder to Workspace."
-Place your new folder in the `Documents/GSAPP` folder (or your preferred location).
-In the Finder window, click the "New Folder" button and create a folder called `weather-widget`.
-4. Finally, drag the `weather-widget` folder from Finder and drop it into your VS Code icon.
+3. You should __also__ see the folder created in the Finder window on the right.

 ![cerate project folder](assets/create-project-folder-vscode.gif)

+### Project Architecture

 Inside the `weather-widget` folder, we will create the following project structure: